mimoo/DES/README.md

 DES
 ============

 This is an implementation in C of DES (Data Encryption Standard).

 This is to be used only for 64 bits blocks maximum.
 For longer files, use a [mode of operation][1] on this DES cipher.

-[DES][2] is broken cypher and this work is for education purpose.
+[DES][2] is a broken cypher and this work is intended for educational purpose.

 [1]: http://en.wikipedia.org/wiki/Block_cipher_mode_of_operation
 [2]: http://en.wikipedia.org/wiki/Data_Encryption_Standard

 Author
 ------